Nupal-CMS/nupal/README.md

 ### YAML

-The `machine_name.routing.yml` file mimicks Symfony's standards.
+The `machine_name.routing.yml` file lightly mimicks Symfony's standards.
 Here's the one for the `admin` module:

 ```